 - An extensive collection of training materials shared online and the knowledge to bring trainings to your community.

 These components empower participants to develop and support community leaders to engage thousands of people in local campaigns.
 Members of our coordination team and reference group are activist educators and social movement leaders who bring decades of experience to the program.
-We have a strong facilitation team for the program and will be bringing in specialised speakers and facilitators throughout the four workshops.
+We have an experienced education and facilitation team for the program and bring in specialised speakers and experts throughout the year.

-Join a growing network of effective organisers that together will mobilise communities across Australia to move beyond coal and gas.
+Join a growing network of effective organisers that together will mobilise communities across Australia to accelerate the transition from fossil fuels.